oliik2013/oliikcapes/README.md

 support for animated capes is broken, will fix later.

-i will make an easy installer later
+i will make an easy installer and a mod later

 to add ur cape, make an pr, detailed instructions will be made later.